dhanushkaduluri/TailNode-Assignment-Part-A/README.md

 Fetching the Data

 # Functional Requirements:
-● Login to the website and create your app_id.
+- Loggedin to the website and created my app_id.
-● Use your app_id in the APIs below to get data.
+- Used my app_id in the APIs below to get data.
-● Fetched Users data using this api - https://dummyapi.io/data/v1/user and stored it in the users table in Database.
+- Fetched Users data using this api - https://dummyapi.io/data/v1/user and stored it in the users table in Database.
-● Fetched users list from Database and fetched their corresponding posts data using this api - https://dummyapi.io/data/v1/user/{{user_id}}/post and stored it in the database.
+- Fetched users list from Database and fetched their corresponding posts data using this api - https://dummyapi.io/data/v1/user/{{user_id}}/post and stored it in the database.

 # Tech Stack